ExtraSecond/proposal/proposal.md

-# Proposal - Fuzzing ext file system
+# Fuzzing ext file system

 Fuzzing is a popular technique for finding software bugs.
 Yet kernel level programs like file systems are hard to fuzz as they involve user input(system call) and internal state at the same time.